Which city is cheaper, Paris or Dublin?

 Dublin is a fun place to experience.
+In Dublin, many people enjoy the shopping and museums that this destination offers.
 Lots of people come for the nightlife.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 It's hard to know how much time to spend in Paris.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the welcoming destination of Dublin.
-Take your pick from the many activities offered around the area.
+You'll find museums and nightlife around the friendly destination of Dublin.
+Take your pick from the many activities offered here.
 Lots of people come for the nightlife.
 One week is plenty of time to see everything, even with extra days to spare.

 Paris is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Dublin is €112, while the average daily cost in Paris is €184.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Dublin and Paris in more detail.

 Looking for a hotel in Dublin or Paris?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.